lnlfps/joy-plugins/packages/joy-image/readme.md

 # Image Loader

-Tt's an image loader for symphony-joy, we can require a image in jsx.
+Tt's an image loader for @symph/joy, we can require a image in jsx.

 ## Installation